medurubharath/Git-Commands-Detailed-Repo/Readme.md

     Write code -> Stage changes -> Commit changes  -> Push changes  -> Create PR [ git add ]      [ git commit ]      [ git push ]

-Git Branching:

-Check the current branch :

-    git branch

-Creating a new branch:    [ new branch name is feature-branch]

-    git checkout -b feature-branch    #Switched to a new branch 'feature-branch'

-Switch from one branch to other branch:
-star indicates current branch

-    git checkout master
-    git checkout feature-branch

-Pull:
+Git Branching: Branch can be created by developers for development.
+Star indicates current branch.

+		git branch                   	     # used to check  the branch git branch <branch_name>    	     # used to create the branch  ex: git branch development git branch -d <branch_name> 	     # used to delete the branch  ex: git branch -d development git branch -m <old_name> <new_name>  # used to rename any branch  branch ex: git branch development dev-branch   if we are master we can do rename using this git branch -m <new_name>             # used to rename the current branch ex: git branch dev-branch if can rename for current branch git checkout <branch_name>           # switch from one to other branch ex: git branch dev-branch git checkout -b feature-branch       # Create amnd Switched to a new branch 'feature-branch'

-The Latest updates to master.....fecth to local repo
+Pull:  The Latest updates to master.....fecth to local repo

     git pull                 [or]
     git pull origin master

-Delete branch:

-    git branch -d feature-branch

-Merge Conflict:
-  Your local branch is not up-to-date with master
+Merge Conflict:   Your local branch is not up-to-date with master

 Example: